Skip to main content

 • The aging mechanic is an interesting concept that adds a unique dynamic to gameplay.

-• The overall execution is poor, with generic story elements and a lack of engaging gameplay mechanics.
+• Overall execution is poor, with generic story elements and a lack of engaging content.

 • gameplay